-Note: If you submit a self-addressed, prepaid envelope with your application for exemption, the assessor must, within three days after they complete and file the tentative assessment roll, notify you if they approve or deny your application.
-If you submit a second self-addressed, prepaid envelope the assessor must also notify you that they received your application.
+If you submit a self-addressed, prepaid envelope with your application for exemption, the assessor must, within three days of the completion and filing of the tentative assessment roll, notify you of the approval or denial of your application.
+If a second self-addressed, prepaid envelope is submitted, the assessor must also notify you of the receipt of your application.